 Can cannabis really prevent COVID?

-While certain cannabinoids have demonstrated in-vitro effects protecting against COVID-19 infection in cells, there have been no human clinical trials to confirm that cannabinoids would be effective in preventing a COVID-19 infection.
+While certain cannabinoids have demonstrated in-vitro effects protecting against COVID-19 infection in cells, no human clinical trials have confirmed that cannabinoids would effectively prevent a COVID-19 infection.

 References